ammodramus/ebsom/README.md

 number, position along the read, and potential for contamination at the site (allowing for index-swapping of multiplexed libraries).

-For a more concrete mathematical description, see [README.pdf](https://github.com/ammodramus/ebsom/blob/master/README.pdf).
+For a more concrete (but still brief) mathematical description, see [README.pdf](https://github.com/ammodramus/ebsom/blob/master/README.pdf).

 ## Installation